bobzsj87/camp-kb/en/OPT/Preparation.md

-This article guides you on how to setup for the test.

 ###Receiving An Email
 Every test has a unique URL, which only the test taker can get via a pre-registered email.
 Please make sure that camp.service@ef.com is in the trust list of your mail services.